BBBase-EHeresy/PPPub/docs/scenarios/armies_of_the_hobbit.md

 Any model that has been Set Ablaze that moves into the waters of the Long Lake will immediately extinguish the flames.

-**The Defence of Lake-town --** *Such is Smaug's tremendous bulk that he can easily be targeted by bowfire — not that arrows will have much effect against the Dragon's thick hide.*
+**The Defence of Lake-town --** *Such is Smaug's tremendous bulk that he can easily be targeted by bowfire â€” not that arrows will have much effect against the Dragon's thick hide.*

 Good models may shoot at Smaug even if he is Engaged in combat, with no risk of hitting friendly models.
-Any model that shoots at Smaug in this way suffers a -1 penalty when rolling To Hit — this is cumulative with other such penalties, such as moving and shooting.
+Any model that shoots at Smaug in this way suffers a -1 penalty when rolling To Hit â€” this is cumulative with other such penalties, such as moving and shooting.
  **PARTICIPANTS**
 **GOOD**
 Bard the Bowman; Bain, Son of Bard; Sigrid & Tilda;
-Tauriel; Kíli the Dwarf; Fíli the Dwarf; Bofur the Dwarf; Óin the Dwarf; the Master of Lake-town; Alfrid the Councillor; Braga, Captain of the Guard and 24 Lake- town Guard: 8 with sword, 8 with spear and 8 with bow.
+Tauriel; KÃ­li the Dwarf; FÃ­li the Dwarf; Bofur the Dwarf; Ã“in the Dwarf; the Master of Lake-town; Alfrid the Councillor; Braga, Captain of the Guard and 24 Lake- town Guard: 8 with sword, 8 with spear and 8 with bow.
 **EVIL**
 Smaug.